Log4j2 SDK v2

 Bulk and single modes

-NELO2 log4j2 SDK supports the single mode, where logs are transferred one by one, and the bulk mode, where logs are transferred in bulk.
-You can select bulk or single mode by setting isBulkEnabled to true or false in xml appender settings (Default: true(bulk mode)).
+The NELO2 Log4j2 SDK supports both single mode, which sends logs individually, and bulk mode, which sends logs in batches.
+You can select bulk or single mode by setting isBulkEnabled to true or false in xml appender settings (default: true(bulk mode)).

 Following the protocol, note the following performance indicator:

-• The throughput when a 1 kb-sized log is transferred in a single thread for a minute
+• Throughput when sending 1 KB logs from a single thread for 1 minute

 • thrift